Gout is characterized by sudden, severe attacks of pain, redness and tenderness in joints, often the joint at the base of the big toe.

 Medications to prevent gout complications

 Medications are the most proven, effective way to treat gout symptoms.
-However, making certain changes to your diet also may help.
+However, making certain lifestyle changes also may help, such as:

 Certain foods have been studied for their potential to lower uric acid levels, including: